-Piggy at first doesn’t ask names of this group, as he is intimidated.
+Piggy doesn't ask names of this group, since they're kind of scary.
 But he does remind everyone that names are oh-so-important.

-This is about the time Ralph tells everyone that Piggy’s name is Piggy.
+About this time, Ralph tells everyone that Piggy's name is Piggy.
+Nice.

 And now we meet the rest of the cast.
-We’ve got Maurice, who smiles a lot; Jack Merridew, the tyrant you already met and the largest of the choir boys; Roger, who is “slight” and “furtive” and has an “inner intensity of avoidance and secrecy”; Simon, who has recovered from his fainting spell; and those without much description: Bill, Robert, Harold, and Henry.
+We've got Maurice, who smiles a lot; Jack Merridew, the tyrant you already met and the largest of the choir boys; Roger, who is "slight" and "furtive" and has an "inner intensity of avoidance and secrecy"; Simon, who has recovered from his fainting spell; and then Bill, Robert, Harold, and Henry.